bellalongo/spec2flux/README.md

 **_python .\main.py .\spectra\hlsp_muscles_hst_stis_tau_ceti_e140m_v1_component-spec.fits 'e140m' 'tau ceti'_** <br />

 ### Determining noise:
-For each emission line, a plot will appear, and you will have to click 'y' for noise and 'n' for not noise.
+A plot will appear of each emission line before the flux is calculated, and you will click 'y' on your keyboard for noise and 'n' for not noise.

 ### Using the data:
 Fits Header: The header of the fits file contains all of the necessary information used to calculate the flux. <br />